sunny525s/Regularization/README.md

   <img src="batch_norm.png" width="700">
 </p>

 **Figure 13:** _Batch Normalization.
-Larger learning rates yield higher test accuracy for Batch Normalization networks._ [Bjorck et al., 2018, https://arxiv.org/pdf/1806.02375]
+Larger learning rates yield higher test accuracy for Batch Normalization networks._ ([Bjorck et al., 2018](https://arxiv.org/pdf/1806.02375))

 ---

 ### Layer Normalization (LayerNorm)

-Layer Normalization is a technique that normalizes the **activations** of a neural network layer **within a single data sample**, rather than across a batch.
+Layer Normalization is a regularization technique that normalizes the **activations** of a neural network layer **within a single data sample**, rather than across a batch.
 This approach contrasts with Batch Normalization, which computes statistics over multiple samples in a batch.
 In LayerNorm, for each input sample, the normalization is applied across the **feature dimensions**, making the method independent of the batch size or composition.

 To understand how it works, consider an input vector $h = [h_1, h_2, \ldots, h_d]$ representing the **activations** of a layer for one sample with $d$ features.
 The **mean** and **variance** are computed as: